List of informally named dinosaurs: Archaeoraptor

 "Archaeoraptor" is the informal generic name for a fossil from China, initially hailed as an important transitional fossil, that was later discovered to have been fabricated from multiple unrelated fossils.
 The name was created in an article published in National Geographic magazine in 1999, where the magazine claimed that the fossil was a "missing link" between birds and terrestrial theropod dinosaurs.
 Even prior to this publication there had been severe doubts about the fossil's authenticity.
 Further scientific study showed it to be a forgery constructed from rearranged pieces of real fossils from different species.
-Zhou et al. found that the head and upper body actually belong to a specimen of the primitive fossil bird Yanornis, and another 2002 study found that the tail belongs to a small winged dromaeosaur, Microraptor, named in 2000.
+Zhou et al. (2002) found that the head and upper body actually belong to a specimen of the primitive fossil bird Yanornis, while the tail is part of the holotype of Microraptor zhaoianus, a small winged dromaeosaur named in 2000.
 The legs and feet belong to an as yet unknown animal.